 Plan and Prepare

-After gathering this feedback from stakeholders, an organization should develop a detailed implementation plan, including communications plans and change management materials.
-These plans should identify technical changes that could be made to bots to increase productivity and be reviewed with stakeholders to ensure the acceptance of the changes.
+After gathering feedback from stakeholders, an organization should develop a detailed implementation plan, including communications plans and change management materials.
+These plans should identify technical changes that could be made to bots to increase productivity and be reviewed with stakeholders to ensure the acceptance.

 A part of this implementation plan should include change management training for managers.
-Training managers enables them to be a pivotal part of any organizational transformation, working directly with workers across all functional levels to ensure buy-in, feedback and feasibility.
+This enables managers to be a pivotal part of any organizational transformation, working directly with workers across all functional levels to ensure buy-in, feedback, and feasibility.

-The implementation plan should also include the necessary resources to achieve long-term success, as well as meet short-term goals.
-Resources such as time and funding are key to ensuring long-term success that can lead to greater efficiencies in the future.
+The implementation plan should also include resources to achieve long-term success, as well as meet short-term goals.
+Resources such as time and funding are key to ensuring long-term success that can lead to greater future efficiencies.

 Implement and Evaluate

-Once these plans have been created, the organization should implement the communications and change management strategies.
+Once these plans are created, the organization should implement the communications and change management strategies.
 Implementation should include a testing phase with a quality assurance program as well as measurement of worker acceptance and compliance.
 Feedback from this phase should be incorporated into the official implementation of the RPA program.
-It is important to continue to evaluate and analyze results of implementation in order to identify additional opportunities for change, informing future projection and roadmapping efforts.
+It's important to continue to evaluate and analyze results of implementation in order to identify additional opportunities for change, informing future projection and roadmapping efforts.

-These best practices will not eliminate every worker’s fear of organizational change, but by involving stakeholders each step of the way, an organization can gain stakeholder buy-in and cooperation from the start.
+These best practices will not eliminate every worker’s fear of organizational change.
+However, by involving stakeholders in each step, an organization can gain stakeholder buy-in and cooperation from the start.
 By sharing knowledge and staying in constant communication with stakeholders throughout the process, organizations can ensure that they realize the maximum possible gains from automation and embrace ongoing autonomic advances in technology and software.

 “How can #MI #RPA revolutionize workplace culture?
 Through stakeholder engagement, every step of the way.
 Read best practices here. ”